thequietlife/thequietlife.io/README.md

-# a few things I have been working on
+A few things I have been working on